Comparison: Potato Farm Jaga Pokkuru vs. Calbee Jagabee

-As their names indicate, they are both manufactured and sold by the leading Japanese snack food company, Calbee, but they are different in texture.
+As their names indicate, both are manufactured and sold by the leading Japanese snack food company, Calbee, but they are different in texture.

-The Jagariko potato stick has a somewhat hard, crispy texture, while the Jagabee potato stick has a soft crunchy texture.
+These Jagariko fries have a hard crispy texture, while the Jagabee stick is soft and crunchy.

-Rather than Jagariko, Jagabee is very close to Jaga Pokkuru potato fries.
-Jaga Pokkuru is also a product by Calbee but sold under the brand name of Potato Farm.
+Compared to the former, the latter snack is close to Jaga Pokkuru, a product also by Calbee but carried under the brand of Potato Farm.

-Today, in order to compare the difference, I have both Potato Farm Jaga Pokkuru and Calbee Jagabee.
+Today, I prepared those Potato Farm Jaga Pokkuru and Calbee Jagabee for comparison.

-Both the potato fries are lightly salted, and at first glance, they appear to be the same thing.
+Both the potato fries are lightly salted.
+And at first glance, they look like the same thing.

-So I checked the ingredient lists first.
-According to the descriptions and also Wikipedia Japan, Jaga Pokkuru is made from 100% Hokkaido-grown Non-GMO potatoes, while Jagabee is made with North American Non-GMO potatoes.
+Jaga Pokkuru uses 100 percent Hokkaido-grown Non-GMO potatoes, while Jagabee is North American Non-GMO potatoes.

-As for seasoning, Jaga Pokkuru uses special natural salt made from seawater from the Sea of Okhotsk.
-Meanwhile, it seems that Jagabee is seasoned with common salt because there is no note on that.
+The former comes with natural salt from the Sea of Okhotsk, while the maker seasons Jagabee with common salt, as there is no note on that.

-Nonetheless, Calbee Jagabee tastes so good with the right amount of salt.
-These potato sticks look fresh and are pleasantly crunchy like french fries.
+Nonetheless, Calbee Jagabee is so good with the right amount of salt.
+These sticks look fresh and are pleasant, like french fries.

-On the other hand, the potato sticks of Potato Farm Jaga Pokkuru are deep-fried with the skin intact to retain the flavor of it, so they look homemade.
+On the other hand, the maker deep-fries Jaga Pokkuru with the skin intact to retain its flavor, and these sticks look homemade.

 Where to Buy

-Nowadays, they are both available on Amazon.com.
-However basically, Potato Farm Jaga Pokkuru is sold only locally in Hokkaido, the northernmost prefecture of Japan, where the snack is popular as a souvenir or gift.
+Nowadays, both are available on Amazon.com.
+However, Potato Farm Jaga Pokkuru is originally a Hokkaido-limited product known as a souvenir or gift.

-In contrast, Calbee Jagabee is a more casual, everyday snack that can be bought at most supermarkets around the country.
+In contrast, Calbee Jagabee is a more casual, everyday snack bought at most supermarkets around the country.